-Ex-parte communications are communications outside the meeting forum, and all Councilmembers have them.
+Ex-parte communications are communications with applicants, representatives, agents, or attorneys for applicants or others seeking approval from the City or City Council or opponents of such entities or applications outside of an open and public meeting.
 Such communications are not encouraged when the communication is designed to influence the official decision or conduct of the official in order to obtain a favorable decision or treatment to advance personal or private interests.

-Councilmembers who have ex-parte communications with a party that appears before them at a meeting should disclose that he/she had ex parte communication with the party.
+Councilmembers who have ex-parte communications with a party that will appear or appears before them at a meeting should disclose that he/she had such ex parte communication with the party.